How To Make Squash Meatballs

 Squeeze the squash over a strainer to drain any excess liquid.

-Place your strained spaghetti squash in another bowl.
+Place your strained squash in another bowl.
 Throw in the onions, garlic cloves, breadcrumbs, mint, pepper, and eggs into the bowl.

 Gently stir your mixture with a spatula until all ingredients have been completely incorporated.